uvarc/rc-learning/content/notes/biopython/index.md

 **Example:**

 Let's create a Fasta file with Pax6 orthologs from human, mouse, xenopus, pufferfish, zebrafish (2), and fruitfly.
+The following code example is in the __createPax6_fasta.py__ script.

 ```python
 from Bio import Entrez